Pelé Buried At Cemetery In Brazilian City He Made Famous

 (AP) — Brazil said a final farewell to Pelé on Tuesday, burying the legend who unified the bitterly divided country.
 Pelé was placed in his final resting place as millions of fans around the world mourned.

-Newly inaugurated President Luiz Inácio Lula da Silva paid his respects at Vila Belmiro, the stadium where Pelé played for most of his career.
-Pelé was buried in the city where he grew up, became famous, and helped make into a global capital of his sport.
-Mass was held at the Vila Belmiro stadium before the casket is ushered through the streets of Santos.
+Newly inaugurated President Luiz Inácio Lula da Silva paid his respects at the Vila Belmiro stadium where Pelé played much of his career.
+Pelé was buried in Santos, the city where he became famous.

-A notable absentee was Jair Bolsonaro, whose term as president ended Dec.
-31. A day before, he departed capital Brasilia on a flight to Florida.
-Bolsonaro is staying in a condominium complex outside Orlando.
+Mass was held at the Vila Belmiro stadium before the casket was ushered through the streets.
+Pele died Thursday at age 82.